You are here: Online Safety Parent Toolkit > Understand

 A good way to minimise the harm your child may experience is to make a plan with them ahead of time about what you’ll do if things go wrong online.
 We know this is one of the best ways to navigate online challenges.
-The plan could cover who they would talk to and discuss ways to report and remove harmful online content and more.
+The plan could cover who they would talk to and discuss ways to report and remove harmful online content.